gpichot/playground-javascript/exercises/WEXT-Web-Extensions/201-count-words-ext.md

 }
 ```

+## Step 5: Save each title seen on the page

+In the content script, send to the background script the title of each
+paragraph that becomes visible on the screen.

+Log the titles in the background script.

 ## Bonus: Add a button to toggle the display

 Add a button to toggle the display of the number of words in a popup.

+Replace the words count by the reading time.
+You can use `reading-time` package
+from npm.

+## Bonus: Display last read date and time next to the title

+Save the last read date and time in the background script for each title.

+Display the last read date and time next to the title in the popup.

+If the title is not read or is being read for the first time display the eyes
+emoji '👀'.